-The School will use the contact details of parents, alumnae and other members of the School community to keep them updated about the activities of the School, or alumnae and parent events of interest, including by sending updates and newsletters, by email and by post.
+The School will use the contact details of parents to keep them updated about the activities of the School or parent events of interest, including by sending updates and newsletters, by email and by post.
 Unless the relevant individual objects, the School will also:

-- Share personal data about parents and/or alumnae, as appropriate, with organisations set up to help establish and maintain relationships with the school community, such as the Friends and Parents of Walthamstow Hall (F&PWH) and the Old Girls Association - Contact parents and/or alumnae (including via the organisations above) by post and email in order to promote and raise funds for the School; - Collect information from publicly available sources about parents' and former girls' occupation and activities, in order to maximise the School's fundraising potential.
+- Share personal data about parents with organisations set up to help establish and maintain relationships with the School community, such as the Friends and Parents of Walthamstow Hall (F&PWH); - Contact parents by post and email in order to promote and raise funds for the School; - Collect information from publicly available sources about parents' occupation and activities, in order to maximise the School's fundraising potential.